 Gambling has been a part of the social life of humans likely since quite near the beginning.
 While the majority of adults can enjoy gambling as entertainment, some gamblers inevitably develop a problem.

 Gambling problems may be characterized by any number of presenting issues, including financial loss, relationship damage, significant time cost and more.
-However, not every negative experience with gambling must by definition siggest problem gambling - plenty of poker professionals, for example, will at various points exhibit "false positives" suggesting a gambling problem to the uninformed.
+However, not every negative experience with gambling must by definition suggest problem gambling - plenty of poker professionals, for example, will at various points exhibit "false positives" suggesting a gambling problem to the uninformed.

 Given the difficulty inherent in properly diagnosing a gambling problem, the only logical choice for someone worried that a loved one may be suffering from gambling addiction is to seek professional help.